 And in case you’d like some recommendations on what to wear for BBG:

 - I love this tied back tank for Arms days and also wear it regularly to spin or boxing classes.
-For Legs and Ab days I wear this one.
+For BBG I’ll wear it on Legs days.
+I also really like the Athleta Ultimate Train Tank as I prefer high neck workout tanks and this one fits my criteria for sweaty workouts.
+I wear size Medium.

 - For BBG, barre and pilates classes I swear by Outdoor Voices leggings.
 My favorite are these (the Hunter color is my favorite!) but I also own and love these.
 I own the leggings in both Small and Medium but prefer my Medium.
 I love that these leggings really stay in place.
 I’d caution you against the lighter colors though as I have a pair in pale pink and I can’t wear darker underwear with them.